dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
- right right
+ right
-I mean it it's a they self-regulate in a sense we know no airliner wants their plane could go down and lose you know it's a millions of dollars business
+I mean it's a they self-regulate in a sense we know no airliner wants their plane could go down and lose you know it's a millions of dollars business